Explanation of the Decoded JWT

 -

-The App must be installed in the account that is being used to log in.
-If logging in via Marketing Cloud and selecting the app from the AppExchange listings, the app is installed in the correct account.
+The app must be installed in the account you use to log in.
+If logging in via Marketing Cloud Engagement and selecting the app from the AppExchange listings, the app is installed in the correct account.

 -

-Only use the refreshToken parameter in the request body if you need a new contextualized token.
+parameter in the request body if you need a new contextualized token. -

 -